 - Glassdoor (also a useful resource for in-house counsel positions and alternative careers)

-- How To: Small and Medium Firms - Georgetown Fall 2011 webcast (PowerPoint slides)
+- Applying to Small and Mid-Sized Law Firms (PowerPoint slides)

 - Program on Solo Practice - Georgetown Spring 2012 webcast